orktopus/build-react-homepage/README.md

     $ cd C:\git\build-react-homepage
     $ code .

 Let's start by just modifying the header of the website.
 From the explorer pane, open "App.tsx" file.
-There you can see that the "userName" is set to "John Doe".
+There you can see that the "userName" is set to "Thor Odinson".
 Change this name to your own and you should see your website refresh shortly.

 We have other changes that we can make on this site, but let's do them later.
 Let's first deploy this website to Azure, so we can share it with others.